AI Receptionists for Small Business: The Complete Guide (2026)

 Why your phone is leaking money

-Around a quarter of calls to small businesses go unanswered, and most callers won’t leave a voicemail — they call the next business on the Google results page.
+Around 62% of calls to small businesses go unanswered, and most callers won’t leave a voicemail — they call the next business on the Google results page.
 If your average job is worth $300 and you miss 20 calls a month, even a 20% close rate means you’re losing over $1,000/month to a phone that doesn’t get picked up.

 That’s the entire pitch for this category.
 Not robots replacing people — a $50 tool catching revenue that currently falls on the floor.